Three, including TRS leader, held for advocate couple's murder

 Srinivas and Chiranjeevi were arrested between Wankedi and Chandrapur in Maharashtra.

-Gattu Vamana Rao and his wife Nagamani, who were practicing at Telangana High Court, were waylaid and stabbed indiscriminately by assailants, who came in a SUV, near Kalwacheral in Peddapalli district.
+Gattu Vamana Rao and his wife Nagamani, practicing lawyers at Telangana High Court, were waylaid and stabbed indiscriminately by assailants, who came in a SUV, near Kalwacheral in Peddapalli district.

 The couple was returning in a car to Hyderabad after appearing for a case in a local court at Manthani.